Starting Out

 Go to a race meeting

 Kart Races are held at tracks all over the country from March to October.
-In addition there is a winter series in Northern Ireland.
-Check out this website and the Ulster Karting website www.ulsterkartingclub.com for details.
+Check the calendar to see where and when the next race is on

 Decide on what Class you want to race.